Critical Comparison: Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

-Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their dividends, risk, institutional ownership, earnings, profitability, valuation and analyst recommendations.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their profitability, analyst recommendations, dividends, risk, valuation, earnings and institutional ownership.

+Harte Hanks has a beta of 1.73, suggesting that its share price is 73% more volatile than the S&P 500.
+Comparatively, Options Media Group has a beta of 0.53, suggesting that its share price is 47% less volatile than the S&P 500.

-This is a breakdown of current ratings and price targets for Harte Hanks and Options Media Group, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Harte Hanks and Options Media Group, as reported by MarketBeat.com.

 |Sell Ratings